 I am in Carmel Valley Middle School and I am a 2013 - 2014 7th grader.
 I love this school it is above 5 stars (Excellent).
 I recommend people to go to it it's fabulous.

 Carmel Valley Middle School is a public middle school in San Diego.
-The principal of Carmel Valley Middle School is Laurie Francis and can be contacted at firstname.lastname@example.org.
-1,440 students attend Carmel Valley Middle School and are mostly Hispanic; White, non-Hispanic; and Asian.
-4% of the Carmel Valley Middle School students are "limited in English proficiency."
+The principal of Carmel Valley Middle School is Laurie Francis, who can be contacted at email@example.com.
+1,440 students go to Carmel Valley Middle School and identify mostly as Hispanic; White, non-Hispanic; and Asian.
+4% of the Carmel Valley Middle School students have "limited English proficiency."
 5% of the 1,440 students here have subsidized lunches.
 The ratio of students to teachers at Carmel Valley Middle School is 22:1.
 Carmel Del Mar Elementary School is one of the nearest middle schools.

 - Computer arts

 - Theater drama

 - Video film production